majidali321/majidali321/README.md

 # Hi, I'm Majid Ali 👋

-I'm a Data Engineering student currently learning with SMIT Saylani, Pakistan.
-This profile repository showcases my data engineering projects, learning progress, and hands-on work in Python and related technologies.
+I'm a Data Science student currently learning with SMIT Saylani, Pakistan.
+This profile repository showcases my data Science projects, learning progress, and hands-on work in Python and related technologies.

 ## 📚 About Me
-I'm passionate about data engineering, and this GitHub profile is dedicated to documenting my journey.
+I'm passionate about data Science, and this GitHub profile is dedicated to documenting my journey.
 Here, you'll find my projects, scripts, and resources as I dive deeper into data engineering concepts like ETL pipelines, data cleaning, and data warehousing.

 ## 🚀 Skills and Interests
-- **Data Engineering**: ETL processes, data transformation, data aggregation
+- **Data Science**: ETL processes, data transformation, data aggregation
 - **Python**: Scripting, data manipulation, and working with databases
 - **SQL**: Data querying and database management
 - **Data Tools**: Experience with Jupyter Notebooks, Pandas, and other data engineering tools